 Stephen L. Cawelti

 Stephen is a board certified divorce attorney who has specialized in complex family law matters since 2006 in California.
 His extensive educational background in child development and psychology uniquely qualify him to help parents navigate through the stress of child custody matters.
 Stephen has acted as the lead attorney on hundreds of divorce/child custody cases and argued before the Los Angeles, Orange, Riverside, San Bernardino and Ventura County Superior Courts.
-He was voted by Pasadena Magazine as one of the “Top Attorneys” in the area for 7 years in a row and named a “Rising Star” by SuperLawyers.
+He was voted by Pasadena Magazine as one of the “Top Family Law Attorneys” in the area for 7 years in a row and named a “Rising Star” by SuperLawyers.

 Serving Burbank, Glendale, Pasadena & the Greater Los Angeles Area